 Double-click the wallpaper to open the Windows 10 gallery.
 Right-click Wallpaper > Set as > Set as background to set the first layer of your background.

 In order to block off the parts we want, create a copy of your wallpaper and edit it by erasing the background of the image.
-Download an image editor and erase the background from the wallpaper.
+Using the image editor of your choice, erase the background from the wallpaper.
 I am using GIMP, a free and dynamics image editor.
-You can use a wand or color select tool to select and cut the background from the image.
+You can use a Wand or Color Select tool to select and cut the background from the image.
+(It’s even easier if you use Photoshop.)

 Once you’ve cut out the background, save or export the file as a PNG in order to preserve its transparency.
 If the part you cut out looks white or black in a thumbnail, don’t fret; your image is still cut out.
 Name this edited file anything you’d like, but try to name it something you can remember.